-If we want to pronounce words – in regards to pronuntiatio restituta, so the way how Romans spoke, letter “v” we will read “w”.
+If we want to pronounce words – in regards to pronuntiatio restituta – as the Romans spoke, letter “v” we should read “w”.
 So:

 IMPERIUM ROMANUM is in process of translation over 3300 Polish articles about history of ancient Rome.
 If you have the opportunity to financially support the further translations – even with smaller amount – I will be very grateful.